christopher-ha/memory-oblivion/README.md

 # Memory & Oblivion
 Memory & Oblivion is a virtual reality audiovisual experience created by Christopher Ha as his undergraduate capstone in Fashion Communication (BDes.) at Toronto Metropolitan University.
-The project explores the concept of digital impermanence and the Japanese philosophy of mono no aware — the idea that beauty is transient and fleeting.
+The project explores the concept of digital impermanence and the Japanese philosophy of *mono no aware* — the idea that beauty is transient and fleeting.

-Ha's purpose was to challenge the perception that digital media is permanent, by creating a visual and aural representation of the decay of digital memories.
+Ha challenges the permanence of digital media by creating a visual and aural representation of the decay of digital memories.
 Through the use of interactive spatial contexts and immersive sound design, Memory & Oblivion invites viewers to reflect on the impermanence of our digital existence and the nostalgia that arises from it.

-Utilizing a range of techniques from game development to architectural design and sound production, Ha has created a multi-sensory experience that explores the interplay between memory, architecture, and collective identity.
+Utilizing a range of techniques from game development to architectural design and sound production, Ha creates a multi-sensory experience that explores the interplay between memory, architecture, and the collective memory.
 Memory & Oblivion offers viewers a liminal space for reflection and exploration, ultimately asking them to question the transience of digital media and our place within it.

 # Installation